The Symbolism of Oranges in the Movie "The Godfather"

 “McElligot's Pool,” “On Beyond Zebra!,” “Scrambled Eggs Super!,” “The Cat's Quizzer,” “And to Think That I Saw It on Mulberry Street,” and “If I Ran the Zoo.”

 This is a subjective decision and opinion on the part of the estate and family who owns the rights to the books.
-They believe that those few books are still hurtful, and it is their right to make that decision, a decision we respect.
+They believe those few books are still hurtful, and it is their right to make that decision, which we, as a community, respect.

 This decision was not tied to the Biden administration or the Democrats as the GOP claimed.
-It was a purely non-political decision, devoid of any political implications.
+It was a purely non-political decision, a fact that we want to emphasize, devoid of any political implications.

 Dr. Seuss taught us to love the messages from the books we loved.

-Dr. Seuss was an American author, children's author, political cartoonist, illustrator, poet, animator, screenwriter, and filmmaker.
-He effectively used symbols to represent ideas or qualities and is known for his work writing and illustrating more than 60 books.
-His work includes many of the most popular children's books of all time, selling over 600 million copies and being translated into more than 20 languages by his death.
+Dr. Seuss was a polymath, a man of many talents.
+He was an American author, children's author, political cartoonist, illustrator, poet, animator, screenwriter, and filmmaker.
+His ability to effectively use symbols to represent ideas or qualities is evident in his work, which spans more than 60 books.
+These books, many of which are among the most popular children's books of all time, have sold over 600 million copies and have been translated into more than 20 languages by his death.

-Ted Geisel was born in 1904 and took the Dr. Seuss moniker as he began writing cartoons for Look, The Saturday Evening Post, and several other magazines in 1927.
+Ted Geisel, born in 1904, took the Dr. Seuss moniker in 1927 when he began writing cartoons for Look, The Saturday Evening Post, and several other magazines.

-Those who knew him believed that if he were alive today, he would have jumped at the chance to be a part of the country’s evolving dialogue about diversity and inclusion.
+Those who knew Dr. Seuss believed that if he were alive today, he would have been a leading voice in the country’s evolving dialogue about diversity and inclusion.
+His legacy continues to inspire us to embrace these values.

 71QWGfFMPZL._SR500,500_.jpg